 Pets Haven FAQ

-Has the animal had its needles?
+Has the animal had its vaccination?

 Yes, all animals that leave the shelter are vaccinated, desexed and microchipped.

-What’s its story/Where did it come from?
+What is its story?/Where did it come from?

 Due to pound contracts, we often cannot tell you the specifics of where an animal came from.
 In most cases, we do not know the story behind an animal from a death row pound.